 What does massage have to do with depression?
-Massage seems to be about the farthest thing from depression which you can find.
+Massage seems to be about the farthest thing from depression that you can find.
 And that is exactly my point.

 Recently I got an email from a friend of mine.
 She told me that her doctor decided that she had a case of depression, and he put her on heavy anti-depressants.
 He told her she should keep taking them for several years!

 She complained to me that the drugs had strong side effects.
 That’s not exactly surprising.
 In fact, it is common knowledge

 Now, I know this person well enough to know that she is not a seriously depressed person.
 She never had a big problem with depression until she was told that she had it.
 And now she is popping pills like candy.
 Quite a sad story, really.

 The value of medical science in perspective

 It is a fact that modern medicine does a great job of fixing broken things in the body, reattaching parts, replacing parts, and stitching accident victims back together.

 But I also know that medical science has a lousy track record when it comes to healing immune system issues, chronic diseases, and yes, even the common cold.